nicspalla/yambo-gcc_openmpi_mkl_petsc/README.md

 ./drun.sh yambo -F yambo.in -J yambo.out
 ```

-This script gives you the possibility to choose the container's name with the option `-c`, set the environment variable `OMP_NUM_THREADS` with the option `-t` and the number of MPI tasks with the option `-np`.
+This script gives you the possibility to choose the container's name with the option `-c`, to set the environment variable `OMP_NUM_THREADS` with the option `-t` and the number of MPI tasks with the option `-np`.
 Here an example:

 ```
-./drun.sh -c nicspalla/yambo-gcc_openmpi_mkl_slepc -t 2 -np 4 yambo -F yambo_8.in -J yambo.out
+./drun.sh -c nicspalla/yambo-gcc_openmpi_mkl_slepc -t 2 -np 4 yambo -F yambo.in -J yambo.out
 ```

 If the yambo container is working correctly you should obtain: